 Food Contamination at the Home

-Poor food handling and storage are however the main causes of contamination at home.
+Poor food handling and storage, however, are the main causes of contamination at home.
 Consuming such food can lead to food poisoning which manifests itself in various symptoms including but not limited to vomiting, diarrhoea, abdominal cramping and fever.

-Groups of people that are at risk of being affected more by food borne diseases include pregnant women, the elderly, the disabled, young children and those with low immunity.
+Groups of people that are at risk of being affected more by foodborne diseases include pregnant women, the elderly, the disabled, young children and those with low immunity.

-From a study that was done on food safety at home, results showed that food borne diseases are on the rise due to lack of knowledge on food safety.
+From a study that was done on food safety at home, results showed that foodborne diseases are on the rise due to lack of knowledge on food safety.
 Consumers therefore have to be informed about safety practices that are key for maintaining good health.

 In addition to this, a great deal of people don’t read food labels on the food products they buy from kiosks or supermarkets to ascertain whether they’ve expired or not.

 Educating consumers on food safety practices is the most important measure in achieving food safety at our homes.
-This can be done by improving their basic knowledge on food safety practices especially in areas of food handling and storage.
+This can be done by improving their basic knowledge on food safety practices, especially in areas of food handling and storage.